 - IV access

-- Regular basic IV/PO analgesia eg paracetamol with stronger PRNs
+- Regular basic IV/PO analgesia: paracetamol and ibuprofen with stronger PRNs (NB: codeine is contraindicated in under-18s).

-- Active fluid resuscitation - the vast majority of patients are young and dehydrated and perk up after fluid
+- Fluid resuscitation - the vast majority of patients are young and dehydrated, and 1L of normal saline given over 1-2 hours is very effective.

-- A single stat dose of steroid (eg 8mg dexamethasone phosphate/6.6mg dexamethasone sodium phosphate or 40mg prednisolone) can help, especially in those who have stertor.
-There is good evidence that a single dose of steroid improves recovery in primary care (Cochrane Review) but not in secondary care.
+- A single stat dose of steroid (e.g. 6.6mg dexamethasone sodium phosphate IV, or 40mg prednisolone PO) can help, especially in those who have stertor.
+There is good evidence that a single dose of steroid improves recovery in primary care (Cochrane Review), but not in secondary care.

-It may be difficult to examine the mouth if there is significant trismus.
+It may be difficult to examine the oropharynx if there is significant trismus.
+This raises the suspicion of peritonsillar abscess (quinsy).
 In this case, it's reasonable to admit the patient, give them some IV medication and re-examine later.
 The initial treatment can improve your view.

 Quinsies need aspiration and, if trismus is not too much of a problem, early aspiration brings significant relief.